Z1mmyNeutron/theLuckyOnes/client/README.md

 -Fix the 15% error that's shifting the sizes on everything -increase padding between the images
 -fixing lines on the cards so they're all even
--update navbar to include logo and shift across entire screen -restyle the cards to be scrollable and move across the page -begin design for version 2.0
+-update navbar to include logo
+-restyle the cards to be scrollable and move across the page -begin design for version 2.0
 -Photo for design logo / maybe animation?
--Darkmode and light mode
 -Make contact page work
 -make mobile version
+-Make more themes and figure out how to add the button to somewhere where it won't be ugly

 Scripts for src: